 I find that when you look for reasons to be grateful – they appear.
 I’m hoping that this night time gratitude practice will help me to shift any negative perspectives I developed over the day and help me to go to sleep with a grateful mind and heart.

 Spending More Time in Nature

-From getting my feet on the ground to meditating outside to practicing yoga in the grass to even taking a simple walk in the park – connecting with nature always feels good on a deeper soul level.
-I know that when December, January, February and even March approach – it will likely be too cold to enjoy some time outside and in nature.
-So, as autumn rolls through I’m working on spending more time in nature – even if that means sitting in my backyard in the afternoon sun to get some work done, instead of sitting inside.
+Getting my feet on the ground, meditating outside, practicing yoga in the grass, even taking a simple walk in the park. connecting with nature always feels good on a deeper soul level.
+I know that when December, January, February and even March approach – it will likely be too cold to enjoy much time outside and in nature.
+So, as autumn rolls through I’m working on spending more time in nature.
+Even if that means sitting in my backyard in the afternoon sun to get some work done, instead of sitting inside.

 Watching More Sunrises and Sunsets

 Watching the sun rise or set is something that makes me smile on the inside.
 I feel so much joy from watching the sky turn all different hues of colors as the sun comes up or goes down for the day.
 Finding joy in simple pleasures is something that really supports my soul growth.
 I’m making it a goal of mine to watch more sunrises and sunsets throughout the the autumn season.